kalisio/kargo/docs/how-does-it-work/README.md

 - the **helper scripts** to deploy and remove the services.

 ::: tip
 **Kargo** has been mainly designed to be easily deployable on [Kaabah](https://kalisio.github.io/kaabah/) based infrastructures.
-We recommend to use **Kaabah** to build your infrastructure but it is not mandatory.
+You should take a look at **Kaabah** if you need to setup an infrastructure.
 :::

 ## Global overview